EvzenP/STraSAK/README.md

      -TargetLanguages "%TARGETLANGUAGES%"
 ```

 ## Known issues
 ### "log4net:ERROR: XmlConfigurator..." message displayed each time automation is started
 This is Trados Studio API bug.
 It's just a cosmetic issue and does not influence automation functionality.

-### No progress is displayed during Analysis task
-This seems to be a Trados Studio API bug – activating analysis progress display causes analysis task to completely fail.

-Currently the only known 'workaround' is to not display progress during analysis.

 ### Out Of Memory error during analysis or package creation
 This seems to be caused by some weird memory leak in Studio API if a huge TM is used for analysis or for creating Project TM (either during project creation, or when a "Create new TM" package creation option is used), which may cause Out Of Memory exception.

 As a workaround you can try the `-PerLanguage` parameter of the `New-Project` function.
 Or you can try to use smaller/less TMs.
 Or both...

-### Automation fails if folder- or filename contains square brackets
+### Automation fails if folder- or file name contains square brackets
 This is PowerShell bug and there is currently no reasonable workaround... except for removing there characters from folder/file names.

 You can vote for fixing this bug at following links: